ed-dehaan/sumhdfe/README.md

 For instance, you can see that there are 18 different groups of the _turn_ fixed effect, and that four of those are singletons (appear only once).

 3) The third panel how often each variable is constant within a given group (such as a given year, firm, etc.).
-Intuitively, these observations are unlikely to contribute much information that can be used in the regression.
+These observations can have unexpected effects on regression coefficients and, if numerous, should be carefully considered.

 ![image](https://user-images.githubusercontent.com/214056/112561995-bb3a8d00-8dac-11eb-9386-a8b7712ab9c6.png)